Wednesday 04/13/22

 - He foretold the destruction of Jerusalem and the temple (also not popular)

-All of this conspired together to reveal a different Jesus than the one they thought they had honored and shouted Hosanna to- at the beginning of the week.
+All of this conspired together to reveal a different Jesus than the one they thought they had honored and shouted Hosanna to, at the beginning of the week!

-The conflict between the Jesus they expected and the Jesus they encountered was profound…and their disillusionment with Him ran so deep that by week’s end they were shouting something very different regarding Him.
+The conflict between the Jesus they expected and the Jesus they encountered was profound, and their disillusionment with Him ran so deep, that by week’s end they were shouting something very different regarding Him.

 Every relationship begins with baseless and even unreasonable expectations, but as the relationship endures – those unrealized expectations will have a crippling effect on any true potential for a joyful and fulfilled life if they are not revisited and where necessary – re-evaluated and altered.

-Even in natural relationships what we are prone to is control – not love.
-We want someone for who we want them to be, rather than for who they are.
-It requires commitment and love to continue with devotion undiminished if who we expected is different in some key points than what we really desire.
+It requires commitment and love to continue with devotion undiminished if who we expected someone to be is different, in some key points, than what we really desire.

 Can we change?
 Should we?
-Well yes and if the person we are talking about is Jesus our Lord, God and Savior than most certainly YES!
+Well yes, and if the person we are talking about is Jesus our Lord, God and Savior than most certainly YES!

 A few years ago I mentioned to you that Francis Chan one time offered a comparative example between heavenly praise and what passes for praise here on earth.